What We Do

-The Guest House Counseling Clinic is certified by the state of Wisconsin and is dedicated to providing quality outpatient mental health and substance abuse counseling services to clients at Guest House and the community in general.
+The Guest House Counseling Clinic is certified by the state of Wisconsin and is dedicated to providing quality outpatient mental health and substance abuse counseling services to Guest House clients.
 We focus on serving adult men and women with mental health, substance abuse, and co-occurring diagnoses.
 Our staff delivers client-centered, trauma-informed, and gender-responsive counseling.
 Through one-on-one and group work, our clinic uses an individualized, goal-oriented approach to help individuals work on their issues of drug and alcohol addiction, stabilize their mental health, and connect with community resources to maintain sobriety and mental health for long-term success.

 We provide long-term case management for men and women who are working their way through addiction, mental health issues, or both.
-The key staff members in this program are known as Care Coordinators, and they work to empower clients by tailoring services and resources to meet the individualized needs of the those served by this program.
-Together, the client and the Care Coordinator choose from an array of supportive services ranging from protective payee services, to physical therapy, spiritual care services, to mental health resources and so much more.
+The key staff members in this program work to empower clients by tailoring services and resources to meet the individualized needs of those served by this program.
+Together, the client and case manager identify an array of supportive services to attain, and ultimately maintain, independent living.

-We provide shelter to 86 men experiencing homelessness each night of the year.
-This includes 12 veterans, 52 emergency shelter guests, and 22 men in an intensive recovery program.
-Those in intensive recovery are working on their issues with substance abuse and/or mental health.
+We provide shelter to up to 86 men experiencing homelessness each night of the year - including our veterans' dorm, emergency shelter, and community cots program.
 We begin with addressing the guests’ basic needs of hot meals, a warm bed, fresh bedding, showers, clothing and laundry facilities.
 Then, we match each individual to a qualified case manager to develop an individualized plan for independence, and remove barriers to achieving one's goals.